 Today, Burma has become Myanmar.
 This wonderful country with many ethnic

-From golden pagodas to floating gardens, from small villages to archaeological sites, from local markets to Burmese smiles, let yourself be captivated by Burma, This wonderful country with many ethnic groups holds unique treasures.
-To discover without delay, progress is on!
+From golden pagodas to floating gardens, from small villages to archaeological sites, from local markets to Burmese smiles, let yourself be captivated by Burma.
+This wonderful country with many ethnic groups holds unique treasures.
+Please discover it without any delay !

 ● The diversity of cultural evidence